ankaAR/bestiario5e/_creatures/gladiator.md

 ***Spear.*** Melee or Ranged Weapon Attack: +7 al ataque, alcance 5 ft. and range 20/60 pies, un objetivo.
 Impacto: 11 (2d6 + 4) piercing damage, or 13 (2d8 + 4) piercing damage if used with two hands to make a melee attack.

 ***Shield Bash.*** Melee Weapon Attack: +7 al ataque, alcance 5 ft., one creature.
-Hit: 9 (2d4 + 4) bludgeoning damage.
+Hit: 9 (2d4 + 4) puntos de daño contundente.
 If the target is a Medium or smaller creature, it must succeed on a DC 15 Strength saving throw or be knocked prone.

 ### Reactions